-Les Baltimore says about 25 percent of new students at Adelphi University walk in without a major, and the senior associate provost in the school's Office of Academic Services and Retention is okay with that.
-He says while majors are important, they aren't necessarily important from day one.
+Les Baltimore says about 25 percent of new students at Adelphi University walk in without a major, and as the senior associate provost in the school's Office of Academic Services and Retention, he is okay with that.
+Les says while majors are important, they aren't necessarily important from day one.
 In fact, your major might not even be all that critical to landing a job someday.

 "With certain exceptions, you can do most things with most majors," Baltimore says.

 That's a sentiment echoed by administrators at colleges across the country.
 What's more, some experts say college students are too quick to select a major or choose theirs based on the wrong reasons.
 Bob Franco, senior associate director of the Seton Hall University Career Center, notes students often make the mistake of thinking of majors in terms of a specific job or industry.